o365hq/o365hq.com/content/blog/9 Myths About Going to the Cloud.md

 actual access to the application layer or actual environment and vice versa; those who work on application don't have access to the physical site (this is called separation of duties).
-Thus, your data is better protected when stored in cloud datacenters than locally on-premises.
+Thus, your data is better protected when stored in cloud data centers than locally on-premises.

 As far as privacy is concerned, the fundamental principal Microsoft